cawka/ndnSIM-nom-rapid-car2car/README.md

     scenarios/car-relay.cc

-To automatically run 10 runs of simulations with different parameters for the figure:
+To automatically run 10 runs of simulations with different parameters for the figure and build a graph for the simulation:

     ./waf
-    ./run.py --simulate --graph figure-3-data-propagation-vs-time
+    ./run.py -s figure-3-data-propagation-vs-time

 To rebuild the graph without rerunning the simulation:

-    ./run.py --graph figure-3-data-propagation-vs-time
+    ./run.py figure-3-data-propagation-vs-time

 User ``./run.py -h`` for other options.

+**Note that provided scripts rely on R (http://www.r-project.org/) with ggplog2 module to be installed.**

 ## Data propagation speed vs distance between cars (Figure 4)